 How To Write a Child Care Resume

 Start your child care resume with a brief profile paragraph describing your top qualifications.
-Good things to mention here include your years of experience working with children, the ages you’re most comfortable with, and any certificates or additional training you’ve done, such as first aid or a degree in early childhood education.
+Mention your years of experience working with children, the ages you’re most comfortable with, and any certificates or additional training you’ve done, such as first aid or a degree in early childhood education.
 If you’re unsure what to put in your profile, scan the job posting for any must-have skills and work those keywords in.

 Senior-Level Profile Example